 Popularity

-Popularity might no longer matter as DTG technology grows more developed and pervasive to the point where most people can’t discern the differences between DTG printing vs. screen printing.
+The popularity might no longer matter as DTG technology grows more developed and pervasive, to the point where most people can’t discern the differences between DTG printing and screen printing.
 Screen printing is still a fan favorite up to this point.

 Digital printing is produced using a computer and printing equipment.
-Digital or manual screen printing is both possible.
+Digital or manual screen printing are both possible.
 DTG printing is preferable to screen printing if your design has a lot of colors.
 Although DTG printing is the best and doesn’t waste time, screen printing also offers multiple colors.
+Is direct-to-garment printing of good quality?
 If we compare the quality of screen printing to that of DTG, it is extremely good.

-You can use water-based or polyester inks, which are offered by all providers for screen printing.
-Unless you use a very fine mesh count, such as 90-120T with the Plastisol to minimize the density of print on the surface of the shirt, they have a significantly distinct “feel.”
+For screen printing, all suppliers offer polyester or water-based inks.
+Unless you use a very fine mesh count, such as 90–120T, with the Plastisol to minimize the density of print on the surface of the shirt, they have a significantly distinct “feel.”

 A fantastic method for producing long-lasting prints on clothing is direct-to-garment printing (DTG).
 You may have heard that the industry norm for printed apparel is 50 washes or that DTG printing only holds up for about 50 washes.
 This is untrue.

-The direct-to-garment printing ensures that all of your bespoke t-shirt manufacturing is of the highest quality and maintain its excellent looks even after being washed and worn numerous times.
+The direct-to-garment printing ensures that all of your bespoke t-shirt manufacturing is of the highest quality and maintains its excellent looks even after being washed and worn numerous times.

 FAQs

-It’s good knowing that printed clothes can withstand 50 washes before losing their print.
+It’s good to know that printed clothes can withstand 50 washes before losing their print.
 However, most people concur that DTG prints will endure longer than that.
 A different perspective is that direct-to-garment printing typically lasts the entire life of the garment and deteriorates with it.

 You should only press for 5 seconds at a time.
 A prolonged push will burn the transfer.

-With more knowledge about the difference between screen printing vs. DTG printing durability, cost-effectiveness, quality, quantity, and the finished product, you can choose which technique is best for your company and print personalized clothes such as printed leggings and t-shirts that will effectively represent your client’s brand.
+With more knowledge about the difference between screen printing and DTG printing in terms of durability, cost-effectiveness, quality, quantity, and the finished product, you can choose which technique is best for your company and print personalized clothes such as printed leggings and t-shirts that will effectively represent your client’s brand.